instantOS/instantos.github.io/download.md

 This will download and start the installer.
 It works identically to the graphical installer and does not require any special knowledge to use.

+## 32 Bit

+Experimental 32 bit support is available.
+There is no live session yet, but you can use the CLI installer (see instructions above)
+It works identically to the 64 bit installer, but has to run off an Arch 32 iso that you can [download here](https://www.archlinux32.org/download/)